Limits

 substitution method 1

-as x approaches 4, we cannot use the substitution method directly because if we substitute x = 4 to the function, we will have a 0 denominator and lead to a value that is not a real number.
+as x approaches 4, we cannot use the substitution method directly because if we substitute x = 4 to the function, we will have a 0 denominator, leading to a value that is not a real number.
 Hence, we cannot use the substitution method for this case.

-In the succeeding section, you will learn how to evaluate the limits of functions when the substitution method is not applicable to them.
+In the succeeding section, you will learn how to evaluate the limits of functions when the substitution method does not apply to them.

 Evaluating Limits Using the Factoring Method